 Let's start with a bit of history to which almost every community can relate.
 For many years in hundreds of communities throughout the United States, all promotional efforts for the area were conducted through the local chamber of commerce.
 Over time, these promotional efforts became so specialized that separate chamber divisions, or totally independent corporations were formed to handle these unique markets, such as industrial development and tourism promotion.

 Today, one of the grandchildren of these first promotional efforts is the sports commission.
 Throughout the United States, these organizations have originated in several manners.
 Many had their beginnings as chamber of commerce committees.
-A large number were, (and still are), associated with the local convention and visitors bureau.
+A large number were, (and still are), associated with the local destination marketing organization.
 Some have been formed as independent, non-profit entities.
 Formation aside, all across the nation, communities are realizing the massive economic and public relations impact sports can have on a city.
 Capitalizing on this impact requires special people with unique insights into this market.